ShaunSpinelli/Notes/MarkdownNotes/Fastai/lesson4.md

 ## Natural Language Processing(NLP)

-Language modelling - a model that can predict the next word in a sentence
+**Language modelling** - a model that can predict the next word in a sentence given a few words of a sentence

+torch text is pytroches nlp

 Tokenization breaks words into tokens.